fastlane/enhancer/README.md

 * Install with `brew install redis`
 * Run `redis-server /Users/mfurtak/homebrew/etc/redis.conf` in a tab that you keep around, or run `brew services start redis` to have it start up whenever your Mac does

-## Run the Rails and Sidekiq processes
+## Run the Rails and Resque processes

 Heroku uses something called a `Procfile` to track multiple processes that you want have started up, and a gem called `foreman` knows how to run these things for you locally